15 Stratford Place

 Prime office space within the sought-after W1C area in London's vibrant West End

-Uniquely positioned building astride two contrasting character areas: formal and fun
+Uniquely positioned building astride two contrasting character areas

 A building with dual personalities creates double the opportunities